-The Australian Animal Welfare Standards and Guidelines for Sheep are being regulated into law by most State and Territory governments.
+The Australian Animal Welfare Standards and Guidelines for Sheep have been agreed by State and Territory Governments and are being regulated into law by most State and Territory governments.
 The implementation dates for the Sheep standards by state and territory are;

 In the Northern Territory, the Cattle and Sheep welfare Standards will be adopted under the Livestock Regulations in 2016.
 Compliance and enforcement activity will be undertaken by Department of Primary Industry and Fisheries Veterinary Officers, Livestock Biosecurity Officers and Animal Welfare Inspectors.